 Prosecutors charged the firm’s owner, Chen Wen-nan (陳文南), with violating the Act Governing Food Sanitation (食品衛生管理法).
 Chen was released on NT$2.5 million bail yesterday afternoon.

-Chen later yesterday also offered a public apology for the company’s “severe negligence,” adding that the 24 types of products adulterated with cottonseed oil were not harmful to consumers.
+Chen later yesterday also offered a public apology for the company’s “severe negligence,” adding that the products adulterated with cottonseed oil were not harmful to consumers.

 Flavor Full is the only importer of crude cottonseed oil in Taiwan besides Chang Chi Foodstuff Factory Co (大統長基), which is also involved in the current adulterated oil scandal.